 Positioning The Scope

-It is very important that the scope is stable while doing the lapping.
 You will require a padded bench fly to anchor the barrel of your rifle firmly.
 A perfectly placed rifle scope will enhance your shooting experience to a great extent.

 Checking The Alignment